appharbor/metric-reporter/README.md

-The `metric-reporter` library provides an easy interface for writing metrics to your logs or another stream.
+This library provides an easy interface for writing metrics to your logs or another stream.
 It includes a writer to write [l2met 2.0](https://github.com/ryandotsmith/l2met) formatted log lines ultimately bound for Librato's l2met service.
 If your application is running on AppHarbor this allows you to easily log metrics that can be send to Librato using [a log drain](http://support.appharbor.com/kb/tips-and-tricks/logging#log-drains).

 This library is a port of [Librato's own log-reporter](https://github.com/librato/librato-logreporter) library intended for use with .NET applications.

 ## Quick Start

-Install `metric-reporter` in your application using NuGet:
+Install `AppHarbor.Metrics.Reporter` in your application using NuGet:

-    Install-Package metric-reporter
+    Install-Package AppHarbor.Metrics.Reporter

 Initialize a `MetricReporter` while injecting required dependencies: